for men dealing with substance use addiction.

 Stigmas are negative beliefs or attitudes about people or topics.
 Challenge what you know about addiction and mental health.

 Can you beat the clock—and beat the stigma?

 Your mental health is just as important as your physical health.
 Trained, licensed clinicians will answer calls and offer emotional support and assistance 24/7.

-The Alcohol, Drug Addiction & Mental Health Services Board of Tuscarawas and Carroll Counties is a government agency established by Ohio statute for the purpose of planning, funding, monitoring and evaluating contracted mental health, alcohol, and drug treatment services to residents of Tuscarawas and Carroll Counties.
+The Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board of Tuscarawas and Carroll Counties is an agency established for the purpose of planning, funding, monitoring and evaluating contracted mental health, alcohol, and drug treatment services.